EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 ⭐ Prediction: ★★☆☆☆

 </br>
+---
 **When you copy the GPT answer into the Anki card, you will see this:**

 <img width="646" alt="Screenshot 2023-07-19 at 22 05 39" src="https://github.com/hougarry/Mr.Gee-Your-AI-Language-Bot/assets/52512824/b06b8fc4-a186-4f79-b0b6-59223b279002">

-Look at how it works with Chat-GPT3.5  [Click here](https://chat.openai.com/share/ac7a769a-696f-447a-b123-a3e8ee585858) 🖱

-To save your token, I strongly recommend you use GPT3.5-API-FAST.txt  🖱  It only costs 307 tokens.

-It is a streamlined version of Mr.Gee, designed exclusively for vocabulary analysis.
-Its primary advantages are speed and efficiency, enabling you to save your tokens.
-The result of the mnemonic is smart same as GPT 4    [Click here](https://chat.openai.com/share/3a9a6c68-f1a2-410a-8f81-358fd06e3630) 🖱
+Choose prompt that you need inside the /prompts file.

+## Friendly Notice

-**You need to be at least A1 level to use this bot**
+**You need to be at least A1 level to use this series of prompts**

+**If you don't have GPT4-PLUS，you can also use the results that I stored in /GRE  /TOEFL ...**

-**If you don't have GPT4-PLUS，please try not not to use GPT4 prompts, only GPT4 can achieve that prompt，here is the testing result as you can see：**
+**please try not not to use GPT4 prompts without plus account, only GPT4 can achieve that relevant GPT4 prompt，here is the testing result as you can see：**

 | bard | GPT3.5 | GPT4 |